Great Panther Mining: History

 The company added a third mine to their operations with the 2019 acquisition of Australian Securities Exchange-listed Beadell Resources Limited for their Tucano gold mine in Brazil.
 The all-stock deal, valued at $105 million, gave Beadell shareholders 38% of the combined company.
-With mining of gold and other metals making up more of their operations, the company changed its name from Great Panther Silver to Great Panther Mining, and then in 2020, hired a new CEO, Rob Henderson, and replaced much of its board of directors.
-In late-2021, the tailings storage facility at the Tucano Mine suffered a leak resulting in monetary fines for the environmental damage and costs to repair the facility.
+With mining of gold and other metals making up more of their operations, the company changed its name from Great Panther Silver to Great Panther Mining.
+Great Panther announced its inaugural Mineral Resource & Mineral Reserve shortly after the acquisition of the Tucano gold mine, in which a massive 51% reduction of mineral resources was reported.
+Following these developments, in 2020, the Company hired a new CEO, Rob Henderson, and replaced much of its board of directors.
+In late-2021, the Tucano Mine was fined US$9 million by the Brazilian Environmental Agency for an alleged cyanide pollution incident.
 In 2022 Great Panther sold its Mexican assets to the TSX-V-listed Guanajuato Silver Company Ltd for US$8,000,000 plus shares in the company, and its Peruvian assets to the TSX-V-listed Newrange Gold for US$750,000.
 The company filed for bankruptcy in September 2022 and it was delisted from the Toronto Stock Exchange.